geosolutions-it/geostore/geoserver/README.txt

     * password policy default
     * Driver org.postgresql (or JNDI)
     * connection url jdbc:postgresql://localhost:5432/geostore (or the one for you
-    * set username and password for the db
+    * set username and password for the db (user 'geostore' with password 'geostore')
     * set DDL and DML file urls.
         To do This you can save, and place the provided files in the created directory under <gs_datadir>/security/usergroup/geostore .
 Then go back to geostore user group service and save again.